 People often ask: Why Blue Chip?
 Why should we choose you over the competition?
 We believe the answer is simple – training.
 We believe that great customer experience begins and ends with a knowledgeable staff that can SOLVE problems.
 Solving a pest control problem is why you have contacted us, and everything else is secondary.

 Our greatest asset is our well-trained, educated staff.
-Every staff member is thoroughly trained so that no matter whom you talk to, from the office staff to service technician, you can be rest assured that you are getting the best, latest and most reliable information.
+Every staff member is thoroughly trained so that no matter whom you talk to, from the office staff to service technicians, you can rest assured that you are getting the best, latest, and most reliable information.

 We have an extensive in-house training program for staying current in the newest pest control trends and continually building our knowledge so we can solve whatever pest problem you may have.

 Here are some things that we do differently than our competition:

 Blue Chip Pest Control Services has been serving St. Louis families for generations.
 We have our roots in Phillips Termite Control which goes back to 1959.
 James Phillips treated many homes in the Webster and Kirkwood areas for termites over the years.
 He, however, did not like to treat for spiders, ants and roaches.
 Scott Phillips, James’ son, thought this would be a great way to grow the business and started servicing homes and business for general pests.
 After several years of operating together yet separate, Blue Chip Exterminating was formally created in 1971.

 A single man operation, Scott would work during the day killing bugs, and at night bagging groceries to help pay the bills since he wanted to reinvest in his business.
 His wife Pat, who answered the phones, scheduled the appointments, answered the phones and kept the books.
 She did all of this while having two small children at home.
 Through the years, there were many trials, but they persevered and grew, making sure not to lose the desire that they created the business with.
 They also made sure not to make the mistakes of larger national companies and kept the family feeling with co-workers who were like an extended family.